Tshiluba language

-Luba-Kasai, also known as Cilubà or Tshilubà, Luba-Lulua, is a Bantu language (Zone L) of Central Africa and a national language of the Democratic Republic of the Congo, alongside Lingala, Swahili, and Kikongo ya leta.
+Tshiluba, known as Cilubà in the official orthography, (Note: The prefix tshi or ci, depending on the spelling used, is used for the noun class used with language names) and also known as Luba-Kasai and Luba-Lulua, (Note: "Luba-Lulua" combines the name "Luba" (in the strictest sense, Luba Lubilanji people) and "Lulua" (Beena Luluwa people), as in "the Luba-Lulua conflict".
+Ethnologue.com also indicates the name "Beena Lulua" but that is the name of the Beena Luluwa people, or the name "Luva" but that is a synonym of Kiluba (Kiluva), a different Luban language, which has a fricative bilabial between vowels.) is a Bantu language (Zone L) of Central Africa and a national language of the Democratic Republic of the Congo, alongside Lingala, Swahili, and Kikongo ya leta.

 An eastern dialect is spoken by the Luba people of the East Kasai Region and a western dialect by the Lulua people of the West Kasai Region.
 The total number of speakers was estimated at 6.3 million in 1991.

-Within the Zone L Bantu languages, Luba-Kasai is one of a group of languages which form the "Luba" group, together with Kaonde (L40), Kete (L20), Kanyok, Luba-Katanga (KiLuba), Sanga, Zela and Bangubangu.
+Within the Zone L Bantu languages, Tshiluba is one of a group of languages which form the "Luba" group, together with Kaonde (L40), Kete (L20), Kanyok, Luba-Katanga (Kiluba), Sanga, Zela and Bangubangu.
 The L20, L30 and L60 languages are also grouped as the Luban languages within Zone L Bantu.

 Geographic distribution and dialects

 Tshiluba is chiefly spoken in a large area in the Kasaï Occidental and Kasaï Oriental provinces of the Democratic Republic of the Congo.
 However, the differences in Tshiluba within the area are minor, consisting mostly of differences in tones and vocabulary, and speakers easily understand one another.
 Both dialects have subdialects.

 Additionally, there is also a pidginised variety of Tshiluba, especially in cities, where the everyday spoken Tshiluba is enriched with French words and even words from other languages, such as Lingala or Swahili.
-Nevertheless, it is not common to everyone but changes its morphology and the quantity and degree to which words from other languages are used.
+Nevertheless, since it is not common to everyone but changes its morphology and the quantity and degree to which words from other languages are used.
 Its form changes depending on who speaks it and varies from city to city and social class to social class.
 However, people generally speak the regular Tshiluba language in their daily lives, rather than pidgin.

 The failure of the language to be taught at school has resulted in the replacement of native words by French words for the most part.
 For instance, people speaking generally count in French, rather than Tshiluba.
 The situation of French and Tshiluba being used simultaneously made linguists mistakenly think that the language had been pidginised.